-The border should be knitted with white and the middle shade of whatever colour is used in the head piece: the latter is prettiest in five distinct shades of any colour, with one or two rows of white between each division of shade.
+The border is knitted in white, and the middle shade of whatever colour is used in the head piece.
+This is prettiest in five distinct shades of any colour, with one or two rows of white between each division of shade.